 <SG5> Loading during the Rapid Load Period.
-During the last fifteen (15) seconds of the Match, Loaders have the option to introduce Balls directly into the Field (i.e., without using the Loading Station).
+During the last fifteen (15) seconds of the Match, Loaders have the option to introduce Balls directly onto the Starting Zone (i.e., without using the Loading Station).

 - a.
 Clauses "A" and "B" of <SG4> must still be satisfied during the Rapid Load Period. - b.
-Rapid Load Balls must contact the Floor inside a Starting Zone before being contacted by a Robot. - c.
+Rapid Load Balls must be released by the Loader directly onto the Floor inside a Starting Zone before being contacted by a Robot.

+- c.
 Balls may never be in contact with both a Robot and a human Loader at the same time. - d.
-Rapid Load Balls may not contact the Goal Wall or the Floor outside of a Starting Zone before being retrieved by a Robot. - e.
+Rapid Load Balls may only be removed from the Starting Zone by a Robot action (e.g., picked up by an intake, pushed by a moving Robot, etc.).
+Rapid Load Balls cannot be bounced or rolled out of that Starting Zone by a Loader).
+See Note 2 below. - e.
 Rapid Load Balls are not eligible to receive credit for Passes. - f.
-The human Loader may not contact the Floor while introducing the Match Load (e.g., cannot step into or place a hand on the Floor to reach the center of the Field)."

-If a Ball is Rapid Loaded improperly, the Ball must be retrieved by a referee, given to a Loader, and re-Loaded legally before it may be retrieved by a Robot.
+The human Loader may not contact the Floor while introducing the Match Load (e.g., cannot step into or place a hand on the Floor to reach the center of the Field)." - g.
+If a Ball is Rapid Loaded improperly, the Ball must be retrieved by a Drive Team Member or referee, given to a Loader, and re-Loaded legally before it may be retrieved by a Robot.